 - 4. I’ve been convicted in court.
 How do I go about getting a CAP lawyer to represent me?

 - 5. What are the pros and cons of using a CAP lawyer versus hiring private counsel?

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 The California Appellate Project began expanding and today has five offices to serve each of the six statewide judicial districts that comprise the California Court of Appeal.
-And although most of these offices go by their own names rather than by “CAP”, they all share the same responsibility: to recruit and assist appointed lawyers who represent indigent clients in their fight to appeal unjust criminal convictions.
+Although most of these offices go by their own names rather than by “CAP”, they all share the same responsibility: To recruit and assist appointed lawyers who represent indigent clients in their fight to appeal unjust criminal convictions.

-The need for the California Appellate Project arises from a 1963 United States Supreme Court case which held that an indigent defendant convicted of a felony has the right to a court-appointed attorney for his/her felony appeal.4
+The need for the California Appellate Project arises from a 1963 United States Supreme Court case that held that an indigent defendant convicted of a felony has the right to a court-appointed attorney for their felony appeal.4

 - is subject to incarceration or a fine of more than $500 (including penalty and other assessments), or who is likely to suffer significant adverse collateral consequences as a result of the conviction; and